 Have you ever been to an opera performance?
 Unless you’re a vocal studies student or a professional classical singer or a fan and regular patron of the opera, your eyes might glaze over at the invitation to go to: Invented by the Italians, opera has been around since Shakespeare’s time, and was quickly embraced

 Chapman University has named Dr. Giulio Ongaro as the new dean of the College of Performing Arts, effective August 1, 2015.
 He replaces Dean Dale A. Merrill who was recently named Dean of Strategic Planning, Outreach and Programming for the new Marybelle and Sebastian P. Musco Center for the Arts, which opens Spring 2016.
 Dr.

 On April 15, 2015, Chapman University’s Hall-Musco Conservatory of Music and Dr. Vera Ivanova welcome back the Moscow Contemporary Music Ensemble (MCME) who will perform the exciting recital program: Tributes to 20th-century Masters.
 Completing the ensemble are Ivan Bushuev, flute; Oleg Tantsov, clarinet; Mikhail Dubov, piano; Vladislav Pesin, violin; Evgeny Tonkha, violoncello; and Viktoria Korshunova, manager.

-After a successful past tours in Boston and Texas, the Chapman University’s Hall-Musco Conservatory of Music is going back to New England this spring.
-This intimate concert series presents rising young stars from Chapman University’s vocal and instrumental programs.
+Chapman University’s Hall-Musco Conservatory of Music is headed back to the East Coast this spring, featuring an intimate concert series which presents rising young stars from Chapman University’s vocal and instrumental programs.
 Performances will include an eclectic mix of masterworks and popular music, leaving audiences wanting more.
 Come enjoy a stellar musical performance as all

 The next theatrical performance in Chapman’s Shakespeare Reimagined: Interpretations Across the Arts is Rosencrantz and Guildenstern Are Dead, Tom Stoppard’s fabulously inventive tale of Hamlet as told from the worm’s-eye view of the bewildered Rosencrantz and Guildenstern, who are Hamlet’s treacherous friends in the Shakespeare play.
 This modern masterpiece gives the stage to these two characters, but